-SiC Ceramic is the premium heat transfer material because it is 100% corrosion resistance for all concentrations of sulfuric acid.
-CG Thermal’s Umax® Advanced Ceramic tube is composed of alpha sintered silicon carbide (SiC) which has no fillers or free silicon, making it universally chemically inert.
+SiC Ceramic is the premium heat transfer material because it is 100% corrosion resistant for all concentrations of sulfuric acid.
+Our Umax® Advanced Ceramic tube, composed of alpha-sintered silicon carbide (SiC), has no fillers or free silicon, making it universally chemically inert.
 All metallic material options come with a life expectancy limited by a corrosion rate whereas the Umax® advanced ceramic will not corrode.

 Overall, these advantages result in higher thermal efficiency and less required surface area.
 Though the SiC material is more costly, longevity and reliability make it the material of choice for smaller systems.
 For large heat exchangers, the operational benefits should be weighed against the cost benefits of other materials.

 For sulfuric acid concentrations up to 75% and 345°F, Impervite® graphite is the preferred material of choice with optimal CAPEX and OPEX values.
 It can be considered for concentrations up to 90% under special consideration and with a more limited operating life.

 Impervite® graphite is a fully graphitized, more ductile material impregnated with phenolic resin.
 Its characteristics result from raw material specification, high graphitization temperature which results in a very crystalline graphite structure, and the highly controlled phenolic impregnation process.
 These properties make it a very resilient material with high toughness that will withstand system stresses well beyond the capabilities of carbon-graphite or resin bonded “graphite” tubes.